'Like a war zone': Harvey floods highways, rips roofs off homes

 Full Coverage: The Latest on Tropical Storm Harvey

-Forecasters warned that a major threat is the sheer volume of water expected to dump over the region over the next several days.
+Forecasters warned that a major threat is the sheer volume of water expected to dump over the region over the next several days — including flood-prone Houston.

 The storm was centered around 75 miles east of San Antonio as of 11 p.m.
 ET Saturday, with 50 mph winds and "torrential rains" expected to continue, the National Hurricane Center said.